5 Nov 2025

 Some things you can do to help:

-• Add your voice by sending a message to your local politician for stronger laws and better funding to protect and restore Australia’s threatened wildlife and special places.
+- Add your voice by sending a message to your local politician and the Minister for Environment and Water for stronger nature laws to protect and restore Australia’s wildlife and wild places.